-This three-year Master of Divinity (MDiv) program is directed to the education and formation of persons for ordained ministry in the Anglican Church of Canada.
+This three-year Master of Divinity (MDiv) basic degree program is directed to the education and formation of persons for ordained ministry in the Anglican Church of Canada.
 Students from both Eastern and Oriental Orthodox traditions who are preparing for ordained ministry or lay leadership roles within the church can choose the MDiv with a Concentration in Orthodox and Eastern Christian (with a minimum of 18 of 30 credits from Orthodox studies).

-In addition to providing for the intellectual understanding of the Christian faith and tradition, students are formed in the practice of worship and ministry.
+In addition to providing an intellectual understanding of the Christian faith and tradition, students are formed in the practice of worship and ministry.
 The program is also directed to the student’s personal and spiritual growth.
 Except for two full-time terms, one of which may be the Internship, the program may be completed entirely on a part-time basis.

 Click here for admission requirements, application procedure and forms.